Tenguh/Terraform-Wordpress-project/README.md

        ![image](./ReadmeImages/25.png)

-  - Open efs.tf and paste the below code which creates efs security group, elastic file system and the mount target.
+  - Open efs.tf and write code which creates efs security group, elastic file system and the mount target.

         ![image](./ReadmeImages/26.png),
         ![image](./ReadmeImages/27.png)

-  - Open efs/variables.tf and paste this code.
+  - Open efs/variables.tf and create variables to be used.

       ![image](./ReadmeImages/28.png)